Ron Johnson (defensive end)

 Ron Johnson (born October 23, 1979) was a three-time All-PSAC Western Division selection at Shippensburg University from 1999 to 2002.
 He finished his career with 158 total tackles, including 35 for loss and 18 sacks while earning All-PSAC Western Division First Team honors as a senior in 2002.

 He was also named All-PSAC Western Division Second Team in 1999 and 2000.

+Biography

+Johnson attended York Catholic High School.
+He graduated from Shippensburg with a bachelor's in speech communications.

 Johnson's 18.0 career sacks still rank fifth in school history.
 He spent part of one season with the Philadelphia Eagles, appearing in three games.
+Johnson suffered a spinal injury in his second season with the Eagles and was released, officially retiring from the NFL in 2005 due to the severity of his spinal injury.
+In late-2006, he signed with the Arena Football League's Philadelphia Soul.

-In late-2006 he signed with the Arena Football League's Philadelphia Soul.
-In September 2005, Ron was the first overall draft pick in the NFL Europe Free Agent Draft by the Hamburg Sea Devils but did not play in NFLE.
+In September 2005, Johnson was the first overall draft pick in the NFL Europe Free Agent Draft by the Hamburg Sea Devils but did not play in NFLE.

-Johnson has been the defensive line coach at Red Lion Area Senior High School in Red Lion, PA since 2012.
-Two years prior in 2010, he founded and continues to run the Rising Stars Football Academy, a non-contact football camp for football players who play at the High School Varsity/JV, Freshman, Junior High, and Midget football levels.
-He runs it with a vision for a camp for players of all levels to teach advanced techniques and skills to help players take their game to the next level.
-He also wanted to incorporate a focus on education, leadership, and student-athlete development.
+Johnson has been the defensive line coach at Red Lion Area Senior High School in Red Lion, Pennsylvania since 2012.
+Two years prior, in 2010, he set up the Rising Stars Football Academy, a non-contact football camp for football players who play at the High School Varsity/JV, Freshman, Junior High, and Midget football levels.